“Buzzer” time on the lakes

-In May, millions of midges hatch from the muddy lake bottoms.
+In May, millions of midges are hatched from the muddy lake bottoms.
 The worm-like larva is an extremely important food source for many of the lake fish, and the bream particularly is a true expert at hoovering the bottom of the lake for the red larva.
 When they hatch, the midges are known as “buzzers” due to the sound of their flapping wings.
 Luckily, they do not bite or sting”

-At the same time, May is the month for the traditional pike premiere – after the official preservation in April.
+For that very reason, May is the month of the traditional pike premiere – after the official closed season in April.
 However, this is a close season that is not very precise.
-For example, typically, deep lakes do not get warm enough for spawning until May – which is the start of the season.
+For example, typically, deep lakes do not get warm enough for spawning until May which is the start of the season.

-Along the coast, both small and large animals are very active.
+Along the coast, both small and large animals are very active in May.
 For instance, the shallow water along the coast is full of small fish, fry and various crustaceans.
 The fish know this, and at this time of the year they prefer to visit the coast during the dark hours – which do not, by the way, get very dark during the light northern nights.